Overview

 | Late Autumn (Nov) | Mon–Sat | 10:00 – 16:00 |

-Admission – Free entry to the visitor centre and the Taste the Atlantic exhibit.
-Paid fees apply to Masterclass, VIP tour, craft‑beer tasting and picnic packages (prices listed on the booking page).
+Admission – Free entry to the visitor centre and Taste the Atlantic exhibit.
+Paid fees apply to Masterclasses, VIP tours, brewery tastings, and picnic packages.

-Parking – Free on‑site parking for cars and small coaches.
+Parking & Accessibility – Free on-site parking is available for cars and small coaches.
+The entire centre is wheelchair accessible, with step-free routes throughout the shop, exhibits, and tavern.

 - Phone: +353 (0)65 707 4432